-Lila had placed magic pebbles under Mistress's pillow; kept the room fresh with mint and forced angelica root in her patient's festering mouth to pull bad spirits out of the sickroom.
+Lila placed magic pebbles under Mistress's pillow; kept the room fresh with mint and forced angelica root in her patient's festering mouth to pull bad spirits out of the sickroom.
 She prepared the most powerful remedy she knew: devil's bit, mugwort, St. John's wort, maiden hair, and periwinkle; boiled it, strained it and spooned it into Mistress's mouth.
 She considered repeating some of the prayers she learned as among the Presbyterians, but since none had saved Sir, she abandoned the notion.
 He went quickly.
 Begging to be taken to his third house.
 The big one, useless now that there were no children or children's children to live in it.
-No one to stand in awe at is size or to admire the wrought gate that the smithy took two months to make.
-But if the smithy's work was a frivolous waste of a grown man's time, his presence was not.
+No one to stand in awe at its size or to admire the wrought gate that the smithy took two months to make. [description tk] But if the smithy's work was a frivolous waste of a grown man's time, his presence was not.
 He brought one girl to womanhood and saved the life of another.
 Sorrow.
-Vixeneyed Sorrow with black teeth and a head of wild, wooly hair the color of a setting sun.
-Accepted, not bought, by Sir, she joined the household after Lila but before the girl and still had no memory of her past life except being dragged ashore by whales.
+Vixen-eyed Sorrow with black teeth and a head of wild anly Waiting for the arritor of a write Sin labored of worked all but fix have for herest of the time he labored of She his dinner to what ever field on word he was working in; minded the stock and ford put herselfs thous much, A did know The dried fish they both caught.
+All thewhole thinking what a poor farmer he was in The unprepared for any charge in weather unable to distinguish weed from seedling but good with animals are building things ?
+The weather has to be dargerow, for har to pleep enoided - month the wifecame with the Chickens until her three up a comshed in are day ardab the from Shackhe had noursed, are da Aloring all this time she must have said Regret words other than yes Sir.
+Sulitude, arger Sharre poiled her had she wat dwelt on those le years that preceded the death of the world.
+TK.
+So that wooly hair the color of a setting sun.
+Accepted, not bought, by Sir, she joined the household after Lila but before Florens and still had no memory of her past life except being dragged ashore by whales.

 "Not whales," Mistress had said.
 "Of course not.
-She was treading water in the North River in Mohawk country, near to drowning when two young sawyers trawled her in, wrapped her in a blanket and brought their father to the river bank where she lay.
-It is said she had been living alone on a foundered ship."
+She was treading water in the North River in Mohawk country, near to drowning when two young sawyers trawled her in, threw a blanket over her and brought their father to the river bank where she lay.
+It is said she had been living alone on a foundered ship.
+They thought she was a boy."